Pigeon fanciers flock to Europe's largest fair in Blackpool

 He said: "People of all classes, from working class to millionaires, and of all ages keep pigeons.

-"The Queen is a pigeon fancier and she has donated two of the pigeons she keeps at her Sandringham estate to us for this weekend's charity auction."'Weird but really cool'
+"The Queen is a pigeon fancier and she has donated two of the pigeons she keeps at her Sandringham estate to us for this weekend's charity auction."

 Last year, the RPRA charity auction raised £70,000.